 For a better panorama of solutions, we make as reference some historical step:

-The technology increasingly makes available small devices with ease of use, excellent quality/price interface that exponentially expand the operation of the individual health and/or rescuer in pre-hospital emergencies.
-To mention some: extra compact defibrillators, monitor to check vital parametres, mechanical cardiac massager, palmtop ultrasound, Portable ventilators, I/O infusion kit, Tourniquet and bendages.
+The technology increasingly makes available small devices with ease of use, excellent quality/price interface that exponentially expands the operation of the individual health and/or rescuer in pre-hospital emergencies.
+To mention some: extra compact defibrillators, monitor to check vital parameters, mechanical cardiac massager, palmtop ultrasound, Portable ventilators, I/O infusion kit, Tourniquet and bandages.

 The ambulance service on the territory of the Tuscany USL (preceded by a feasibility study) through the use of a motor vehicle as a mean of rescue would be the ideal solution in summer in areas heavily jammed by tourists (such as Elba Island and the coastal area Val di Cornia) and in all those cases in which the traffic can become more congested due to the increase of people during summer.
 In these situations, among other things, it would no longer be necessary to find other health workers in the summer months because the crew could be the same as the medical car used in the winter months which is divided into two (medical-motorbike and motor-nursing).